 With over 400,000 trees already planted, Sholi has continued to invest in its long-term agriculture, planting 18,000 trees in 2016 and 30,000 additional trees by the end of 2017.
 Coffee processing at Sholi is similar to other coffee cooperatives in Rwanda, although each has its minor variations.
 After coffee cherries are delivered to the washing station, the coffee is pulped and dry-fermented for 18-24 hours, then rinsed.
 A4 (lowest grade) is dried and sold to the local market.
 The three higher grades (A1, 2, 3) are soaked for another 24 hours before washing.
-Wet parchment is hand-picked on covered raised beds before being moved to the drying beds.
+The wet parchment is hand-picked on covered raised beds before being moved to the drying beds.

 Sholi coffees have some of the deepest citrus acidity we’ve seen from the great lakes countries, shining with ruby red grapefruit and juicy blood orange.
-Additional layers of mango, orange and dark berry are balanced by honey and finish with lavender.
-We’re excited to bring Sholi coffee into our family of offerings from Rwanda, and hope you enjoy it as well!
+Additional layers of mango, orange, and dark berry are balanced by honey and finish with lavender.
+We’re excited to bring Sholi coffee into our family of offerings from Rwanda, and we hope you enjoy it as well!